Recording simulations using NanoVer

 # For Windows Powershell

-.\nanover-cli.exe "simulation.xml" --trajectory "my-trajectory.traj" --state "my-state.state"
+.\nanover-cli.exe "simulation.xml" --trajectory "path/to/recording.traj" --state "path/to/recording.state"

 On the graphical interface, the files are specified in the Recording section before starting the server (see via the GUI).